Cruise the Mekong region from Siem Reap to Saigon

 Experienced English speaking, local leaders will host you on this trip who are well spoken, very well informed, and charming.
 Our leaders are often cited as being the main highlight of the tour.
 We use local leaders who have a passion for their countries and are always well informed on topics ranging from history, politics, cuisine and importantly local customs and cultures.
 Our leaders will take pride in introducing you to every aspect of their country and will help you to connect with the villagers you meet along the way.

-For groups of 5+ people a bike mechanic will join the group.
-Whilst not a master of linguistics, our technical team always make an effort to form a bond with the group and provide not just mechanical support, but additional encouragement to those who may find themselves at the back of the group.
+A bike mechanic will join the group an whilst not a master of linguistics, our technical team always make an effort to form a bond with the group and provide not just mechanical support, but additional encouragement to those who may find themselves at the back of the group.
 Our drivers support the group by ensuring that the freshest fruit and tastiest snacks are picked up along the way.

 An air conditioned backup support vehicle is always available for tired riders and to carry your luggage.
 In the Mekong Delta, we are on narrow bike and pedestrian style paths and trails where the support vehicle cannot follow.
 It will however, meet us at intervals of 10km or so and can meet us at closer intervals if there is an urgent need.